magenta-cuda/bb-gallery/README.md

 ## Warning

-Using the WordPress REST API is not stable and is not complete.
+The proprietary API and the WordPress REST API may give different search results with respect to order and under some conditions with respect to items.